Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \item \citet{peng2023check} aim to add plug-and-play modules to an LLM to make its outputs more accurate, since these large foundation models cannot feasibly be fine-tuned whenever there is new information.
 Their work formulates the user conversation system as a Markov decision process (MDP) whose state space is an infinite set of dialogue states which encode the information stored in a memory bank, and whose discrete action space includes actions to call a knowledge consolidator to summarize evidence, to call an LLM prompt engine to generate responses, and to send its response to the user if it passes verification with a utility module.
 The proposed LLM-Augmenter has a memory storing dialogue history, evidence from the consolidator, set of output responses from an LLM, and utility module results.
-Its policy is trained in multiple phases with REINFORCE~\cite{williams1992simple} starting with bootstrapping from a rule-based policy designed from domain experts, then learning from simulators, and finally, from real users.
-The authors find that access to ground-truth knowledge drastically improves QA results, and feedback from the utility module and knowledge consolidator help to provide more accurate answers to users.
+Its policy is trained in multiple phases with REINFORCE~\cite{williams1992simple} starting with bootstrapping from a rule-based policy designed from domain experts, then learning from simulators, and finally, from real users. \citeauthor{peng2023check} deploy LLM-Augmenter to two different information retrieval domains: news and customer service.
+For the news application, the authors retrieve relevant news articles by crawling Reddit news forums for $1.3$K articles, following the DSTC7 Track $2$~\cite{yoshino2019dialog} approach.
+Similarly, to emulate the required knowledge of a customer service chat bot, the authors use the data from DSTC11 Track $5$~\cite{kim2023task}, which holds $14.7$K examples of user reviews and frequently answered questions.
+The authors find that access to ground-truth knowledge drastically improves QA results, and feedback from the utility module and knowledge consolidator help to provide more accurate answers.